 Using the same suppliers or distribution channels over again can be successful for some businesses but it is not efficient.
 Rather you should have a broad database of suppliers that is constantly maintained with the latest information.

-Whenever you need to get certain products, it will be easier to know exactly where to get it and how much the item will be.
+Whenever you need to get certain products, it will be easier to know exactly where to get them and how much the item will be.
 Maintaining these supplier databases can help you collaborate with other suppliers that could add real value to your business.
 The use of warehouse management software like CartonCloud can also help streamline your supply chain management.

 Sharing insight instead of just completing transactions